mathebuddy/mathebuddy-compiler/README.md

   ---
   ```

-  The answer field `#f` would ask the student to type in the elements of the row vector: `[0, 1, 1, 2, 3, 5, ...]`.
+  _Preface: The answer field `#f` would ask the student to type in the elements of the row vector: `[0, 1, 1, 2, 3, 5, ...]`._

-  Writing `#:order(v)` lists a shuffled form of vector `v` and requires the student to reorder the vector to finally get vector `v`.
+  Writing &nbsp;&nbsp;`#:order(v)`&nbsp;&nbsp; lists a randomly shuffled form of vector `v`.
+  The student is required to reorder the vector to finally get vector `v`.

   The option `accept-immediately` accepts the answer immediately when it is correct.
   If the option is missing, then the student needs to submit the solution explicitly.

 - `Timed Exercise`

+  A timed exercise is repeatedly shown.
+  Each instance uses different variables.
+  Quick and correct responses results in a large high score.
+  This question type might test, if students are already trained well to a specific topic.

   ```
   ---